aaronpowell/aaronpowell.github.io/src/content/whoami.md

     </ul>
 </aside>

-Hi, my name's Aaron Powell and I'm a Technical Pre-Sales Consultant at [Readify](https://readify.net) (but have held a number of roles at Readify since 2010), one of Australia's top software consultancies.
+Hi, my name's Aaron Powell and I'm a Regional Cloud Developer Advocate (CDA) at Microsoft.
+Prior to that I worked at [Readify](https://readify.net) in a number of different roles.
 My area of specialty is front-end web development, focusing on architecture around SPA and other UI-heavy web applications.
 My background is ASP.NET as a server technology but I've expanded into Node.js, a bit of Go, but ultimately trying to be a polyglot.

 I'm also a passionate Open Source developer, with one of my main pet projects being [Chauffeur](https://github.com/aaronpowell/chauffeur) an automation tool for the [Umbraco CMS](http://umbraco.com).